great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_credentials.md

 import InProgress from '../_core_components/_in_progress.md'

 To access a deployment environment or a data storage system you must provide your access credentials.
 These access credentials must be stored securely, outside of version control.
-With GX 1.0 you can store you access credentials in a YAML file that exists outside of version control, or as environment variables.
-GX 1,0 also supports third party secrets managers for Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+With GX 1.0 you can store you access credentials as environment variables, in a YAML file that exists outside of version control, or in a third-party secrets manager.
+GX 1.0 supports the Amazon Web Services, Google Cloud Platform, and Microsoft Azure secrets managers.

 <Tabs
-  queryString="credential-style"
+  queryString="credential_style"
   groupId="credentials"
   defaultValue='yaml'
   values={